Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

----

-name: Feature request
+---name: Feature request
 about: Suggest an idea for this project

 ---<!-- Please don't delete this template or we'll close your issue -->